JohnDeved/fasting-notes/README.md

       - [☑︎](https://www.dietdoctor.com/biggest-loser-fail-ketogenic-weight-loss-study-success#:~:text=That%20reducing%20calories,came%20right%20back.) the important difference to make is "Fasting is healthy, Restricting calories is not"
       - Video "[Fasting vs. Eating Less: What's the Difference?](https://www.youtube.com/watch?v=APZCfmgzoS0)"
 - [☑︎](https://www.dietdoctor.com/biggest-loser-fail-ketogenic-weight-loss-study-success) "yo-yo effect" is a misunderstanding of destroying your metabolism with some bad "traditional" weight loss methods.
-- no, you are not "starving" yourself while fasting, under the right conditions the body is very capable of using the resources it has available.
+- no, you are not starving yourself while fasting, under the right conditions the body is very capable of using the resources it has available.
-   - there is a reason the body stores excessive available energy as fat in the first place, ketosis, and fasting enables you to use it.
-   - eating carbs somewhat "blocks" the body from effectively using its fat storage, which is why modern-day high-carb and low-fiber (processed carbs, sugar) foods cause so many overweight people.
-   - this causes the dilemma of people being extremely overweight that are still hungry. which is not how the body is supposed to function.
-   - overweight people have an overflow of available energy that they can't use.
-Which in some ironic twisted way makes them have too much energy, but also constantly starve for more energy.
-  - why do carbs cause this? the body is not evolved to digest highly processed carbs like we consume today.
-  - why does this not affect everyone? this is sadly highly dependent on your genetics. some people deal with processed carbs way better than others.
-  - this makes it way harder for some people to maintain their weight.
   - Video "[Why We Get Fat AND Hungry](https://www.youtube.com/watch?v=KHaCKudtVi0)"
   - Video "[Science of Weight Gain](https://www.youtube.com/watch?v=zcMBm-UVdII)"
   - Video "[What made the Ancient Egyptians Fat and Sick?](https://www.youtube.com/watch?v=YGq_EbYEaSY)"